-Final test aimed at determining the level of theoretical knowledge, development of practical tasks, application of the acquired theoretical knowledge in practical exercises
+Final test aimed at determining the level of theoretical knowledge, development of practical tasks, application of the acquired theoretical knowledge in practical exercises terminology and uses it in describing and determining grammatical phenomena.

-A (excellent performance): The student thinks independently in context, links the theoretical knowledge acquired with practical skills.
-The student has an excellent command of technical terminology and uses it in describing and determining grammatical phenomena.
 Analyses a simple sentence independently and without the teacher's help.
 Independently and correctly determines all grammatical categories of nouns in a previously unknown text, understands and can explain the relationships within a nominal phrase without the teacher's assistance.
 Can justify his/her practical outcomes using new theoretical knowledge.